japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 handleJobCancellation...FIXME

-handleJobCancellation is used when DAGScheduler is requested to handle a xref:scheduler:DAGSchedulerEvent.adoc#JobCancelled[JobCancelled] event, <<doCancelAllJobs, doCancelAllJobs>>, <<handleJobGroupCancelled, handleJobGroupCancelled>>, <<handleStageCancellation, handleStageCancellation>>.
+handleJobCancellation is used when DAGScheduler is requested to handle a scheduler:DAGSchedulerEvent.md#JobCancelled[JobCancelled] event, <<doCancelAllJobs, doCancelAllJobs>>, <<handleJobGroupCancelled, handleJobGroupCancelled>>, <<handleStageCancellation, handleStageCancellation>>.

 === [[handleJobGroupCancelled]] JobGroupCancelled Event Handler